ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: Introduction

-We have deployed ADMarker in a four-week clinical trial that involves a total of 91 elderly subjects, including 31 with AD and 30 with mild cognitive impairment (MCI).
-The results show that, ADMarker can detect more than 20 daily activities in natural home environments with up to 93.8\% detection accuracy, using only a very small amount of labeled data.
+We have deployed ADMarker in a four-week clinical trial that involves a total of 91 elderly subjects, including 31 with AD and 30 with mild cognitive impairment (MCI). { After excluding 22 subjects with very limited valid data, we evaluate the performance of ADMarker on the data of 69 remaining subjects.
+The results show that,} ADMarker can detect more than 20 daily activities in natural home environments with up to 93.8\% detection accuracy, using only a very small amount of labeled data.
 Leveraging the detected digital biomarkers, we can achieve 88.9\% accuracy in early AD diagnosis.
 ADMarker offers a new clinical tool that allows medical researchers and professionals to monitor the progression of AD manifestations and study the complex correlation between multidimensional interpretable digital biomarkers, demographic factors of patients, and AD diagnosis in a longitudinal manner.

+{ In summary, our key contributions include: \begin{itemize}[noitemsep,leftmargin = *] \item We identify a comprehensive set of digital biomarkers that are strongly associated with different AD stages yet can be detected during daily life, and develop a compact multi-modal hardware system that can be rapidly deployed in home environments to detect these biomarkers. \item We propose a novel three-stage multi-modal federated learning approach that incorporates novel unsupervised and weakly supervised multi-modal FL designs to collectively address several major real-world challenges in biomarker detection, including limited data labels, data heterogeneity, and limited computing resources. \item We deployed our systems in a four-week clinical trial involving 91 elderly participants.
+The results show that ADMarker can accurately detect a comprehensive set of digital biomarkers and identify early AD with high accuracy. \end{itemize} }